Major League Team Gets Major League Care

 The University of Kansas Health System has been the official healthcare provider of the Kansas City Royals since 2011

-“We couldn’t be happier with this partnership,” said Royals Senior Vice President-Baseball Operations and General Manager Dayton Moore.
-“We’ve experienced success on and off the field as this relationship has grown over the years – in no small part to The University of Kansas Hospital’s commitment to our players and the rest of the Royals family.
-The hospital’s desire to be a real partner in medical care fits our vision for fostering a quality environment in the organization.”
+“We couldn’t be happier with this partnership,” said Moore.
+“We’ve experienced success on and off the field as this relationship has grown over the years – in no small part to The University of Kansas Health System's commitment to our players and the rest of the Royals family.
+The health system's desire to be a real partner in medical care fits our vision for fostering a quality environment in the organization.”